Homer Council on the Arts (HCOA) provides opportunities for all people in our community to experience and participate in the arts.

-Recognized by the Governor as “the backbone of Homer’s energetic arts community”, Homer Council on the Arts, HCOA, serves the lower Kenai Peninsula offering a menu of dynamic and innovative arts programs.
+Recognized as “the backbone of Homer’s energetic arts community,” Homer Council on the Arts, HCOA, serves the lower Kenai Peninsula offering a menu of dynamic and innovative arts programs.
 Named the official local arts agency by the Alaska State Council on the Arts we align with our diverse and ever-changing community needs.

 HCOA is honored to continue to present performing arts with local and international talent, and provide place for deep exploration of the creative process.
 Join us as we engage and explore the intersection of arts and culture.